Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-Aside from these considerations, reusing an existing dataset can also lead to problems if the dataset is not well documented---for example, with a datasheet~\cite{gebru2018datasheets}.
-This is because the dataset may have been collected or preprocessed in ways that might affect the evaluation but are not apparent from examining the data points themselves.
+Aside from these considerations, reusing an existing dataset can also lead to problems if the dataset is not well documented, for example, with a datasheet~\cite{gebru2018datasheets}.
+This is because the dataset may have been collected or preprocessed in ways that might affect an evaluation's results but are not immediately apparent.